Timestamp Converter

 What's the maximum/minimum timestamp I can use?

 This tool accepts timestamps representing dates between 1900 and 2100 for practical purposes.
-JavaScript's Date object can technically handle dates from around the year 100 to 275,000, but the practical range for most applications is much narrower.
 If you need to work with dates outside this range, you may need specialized tools.

 How do I convert a timestamp from JavaScript/Python/etc.?